-The version immediately preceding this one is Chapter 11 in Database Explorations by C. J. Date and Hugh Darwen, Trafford, 2010.
+This is a revision of the version most recently published in print, namely Chapter 11 in Database Explorations by C. J. Date and Hugh Darwen, Trafford, 2010.
 What follows is a revision of the body of that chapter, with altered and new text shown in blue.